tscnlab/LabHandbook/documentation/src/conventions/folder_structure.md

 #### `code/` folder

 The `code/` folder contains code used to run the experiment, analyse data, and other snippets of code to make the experiment reproducible.
 Depending on the project requirements, it is recommended to have separate GitHub repositories for different bits and pieces, e.g. separate out code to run the experiment from code to run the analysis.
-In any event, all code should be version-controlled on GitHUb.
+In any event, all code should be version-controlled on GitHub.

+The `code/` folder may also include notebooks for reproducible analyses, e.g. Jupyter notebooks.

 #### `data/` folder

 The `data/` folder contains all data collected in the project.
 This includes raw, processed and derived data.
 The `raw/` data folder is included to be organised by participants.
 Depending on the project needs, the folder structure of `derivatives` can be more loosely populated.
-We consider derivatives data that are one step away from the raw data, e.g. manually cleaned or preprocessed data.
+We consider derivatives data that are one step away or multiple steps from the raw data, e.g. manually cleaned or preprocessed data.
+The `outputs/` folder contains any outputs directly generated from the data that are useful but not meant for publication.

 Data in in the `data/` folder follow the following pattern: